belsbee0017/boc_reconciliation_app/README.md

 # BOC Reconciliation and Discrepancy Detection Dashboard

-A Python-based data reconciliation dashboard designed to identify discrepancies between customs shipment records and warehouse records.
+BOC Reconciliation is a **data reconciliation and discrepancy detection dashboard** designed to compare customs shipment records and warehouse arrival records.

-This project demonstrates a workflow for comparing operational datasets using **data cleaning, SQL joins, and dashboard visualization**.
+The system analyzes datasets using **Python-based data cleaning, SQL join logic, and interactive dashboard visualization** to detect inconsistencies between operational records.

-The system was inspired by my internship work supporting data review processes within the **Bureau of Customs – MIS & Technology Group**.
+This project demonstrates a simplified reconciliation workflow inspired by data review processes used in customs operations.

 ---

 # Project Background

-During customs operations, shipment records may exist in multiple datasets such as:
+In customs and logistics operations, shipment information may appear across multiple datasets such as:

-• processed customs entry records
+* processed customs entry records
-• warehouse arrival records
+* warehouse arrival records

-These datasets must be reconciled to ensure consistency and detect potential issues such as:

-* missing records
-* duplicate entries
-* mismatched shipment identifiers
+* shipment documentation systems

-This project implements a **Python + SQL reconciliation workflow** that automates this comparison process and visualizes discrepancies through an interactive dashboard.
+Ensuring that these datasets are consistent is important for operational monitoring and audit processes.

+However, manual reconciliation of records can be time-consuming and prone to human error.

+This project demonstrates how **data cleaning, SQL-based comparison, and automated reporting** can help identify discrepancies across datasets.

 ---

 # Key Features

-### Data Upload
+### Excel Data Upload

-Users upload an Excel file containing:
+Users upload an Excel workbook containing:

 * **PO3 sheet** – processed customs entry records
 * **A02 sheets** – warehouse arrival records

+The system reads and prepares the datasets for reconciliation.

 ---

 ### Data Cleaning and Standardization

-The system automatically:
+Before reconciliation, the system automatically:

 * standardizes airway bill numbers
-* removes invalid or empty entries
+* removes empty or invalid records
 * normalizes text fields
-* converts date and numeric values
+* converts date fields and numeric values

-This ensures datasets are consistent before reconciliation.
+This ensures both datasets are comparable.

 ---

 ### SQL-Based Reconciliation

-The system loads cleaned data into an **in-memory SQLite database** and performs several join operations.
+The system loads the cleaned datasets into an **in-memory SQLite database** and performs multiple SQL join operations.

 #### INNER JOIN

-Identifies airway bills present in both datasets (matched records).
+Identifies records present in both datasets.

+These represent **matched shipment records**.

 #### LEFT JOIN

 Identifies warehouse records with no matching customs entry.

+These may indicate:

+* pending customs processing
+* abandoned shipments
+* missing entries

 #### RIGHT JOIN (Simulated)

-Identifies customs entries without corresponding warehouse records.
+Identifies customs entries without warehouse arrival records.

+These may represent inconsistencies between systems.

 #### FULL OUTER JOIN (Simulated)

-Combines results and classifies anomalies such as:
+Combines all results and classifies records into anomaly categories such as:

 * MATCHED
 * A02_ONLY